-- Kirklees rolling 12-month data shows that 89.7% & 90.1% of the 'Developmental' assessments (under 5yrs old) and 'Annual' assessments (over 5 yrs. old) respectively, were completed in statutory timescales. - Locala monthly data for July shows that 100% & 59% for under and over 5 years olds respectively, were completed in timescales.
-13 breaches were related to capacity to complete by the exact date in the month.
-In line with the DfE guidance SSDA903, Locala from September will record RHA's as 'in date' if completed in the month they are due.
+- Kirklees rolling 12-month data shows that 82.5% & 90.5% of the 'Developmental' assessments (under 5yrs old) and 'Annual' assessments (over 5 yrs. old) respectively, were completed in statutory timescales.
+These positive results include months when the previous model of delivery by Thriving Kirklees (TK) was in place.
+Since April, TK have put a temporary process in place to complete most allocated RHA's on additional hours, or incorporate with their own statutory assessments, until the commissioning arrangements are completed. - Locala monthly data for August shows that 63% & 68% for under and over 5 years olds respectively, were completed in timescales under the temporary regime.
+However, almost all assessments are completed in the month they are due, or soon after to fit around carer arrangements. - 13 breaches of exact timescale in the month, (7 x capacity, 3 staff sickness, 1 carer holiday, 2 difficulties arranging with carer). - In line with the DfE guidance SSDA903, Locala from September will record RHA's as 'in date' if completed in the month they are due.
 Discussions are underway to look at aligning the LA data processing with this.
 This will remove unwarranted pressure on health practitioners to complete by an exact date in the month, which is affected by weekends, bank holidays, carer arrangements, sickness, holidays etc.